Mathematics: Instructor of Mathematics

-Hope your summer was FUN!
+Welcome Spring!
 I'm looking forward to working with you and your mathematics questions this quarter.
 I'm available to help students this quarter when my office door is open.
 Please drop in and bring your questions.
-For students in Math 153, if you would like to spend less on a textbook, check out the link below and order early so you can have the book by the start of the quarter.
+Don't be a stranger.
+I want to help you to be successful in mathematics and in your career and life goals.

 Fall Quarter Office Hour is 10:30AM M-F or by appointment